Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Introduction

-The objective of the present paper is to apply PINNs to two quasi-integrable equations, Zakharov-Kuznetsov (ZK) equation and the regularized long-wave (RLW) equation, which are reduced model of the above fluid mechanical equations.
-The ZK eq.~\cite{Zakharov74,IWASAKI1990293} is a direct extension of the KdV equation into higher dimensions.
-At the moment the researches~\cite{PetYan82, IWASAKI1990293, Klein21} have focused on the two-dimensional version of the model.
-The equation possesses stable isolated vortex-type solutions which enjoy solitonic properties.
-It is well known that some inelastic properties emerge when the heights of vortices are significantly different, in a collision process the taller soliton gains more height while the shorter one tends to wane with the radiation~\cite{IWASAKI1990293}.
-The RLW eq.~\cite{Peregrine66,Benjamin72} is a shallow-water fluid model to simulate the development of an undular bore.
-The RLW equation in two dimensions possesses a stable isolated vortex solution~\cite{KAWAHARA199279}.
-The peculiar inelastic properties of the solitons have been extensively studied in the literatures~\cite{ABDULLOEV1976427,COURTENAYLEWIS1979275,terBraak:2017jpe} in 1+1 dims. and also~\cite{KAWAHARA199279} in 2+1 dims. of the equations.
-In PINNs' inverse analysis, there are situations when substantial misidentification between the vortex solutions of the ZK and the RLW equations arises.
-That is, when the candidate equation has terms from both the ZK and the RLW, we are unable to determine the governing equation in the inverse PINNs.
-These equations have a lot in common, for example, they have the same number of conserved quantities and possess the same form of traveling wave solution.
+Data-driven discovery in the present paper is the inverse analysis of parameter inference of the governing equations.
+The procedure is as follows:(i)~We numerically solve the quasi-integrable equations using the standard algorithm such as the Runge-Kutta method, or PINNs. (ii)~Using these data, we perform the PINN's inverse analysis to determine the coefficients of the equations and to see how the proper equation is identified.
+The PINN inverse analysis may result in substantial misidentification between the vortex solutions of the ZK and the RLW equations.
+That is, when the candidate equation has terms from both the ZK and the RLW equations, the inverse PINNs cannot determine the governing equation.
+These equations have a lot in common.
+For example, they have the same number of conserved quantities and possess the same form of traveling wave solution.
 It appears to be the origin of the substantial misidentification that could happen in PINN inverse analysis.
-In the present paper, we will provide several resolutions for avoiding the problem.
+The present paper provides several tentative resolutions for avoiding the problem.

+For the PDE discovery, a sparse learning algorithm~\cite{CHENZhao24,Thanasutives_2023,10401233} is quite efficient for getting proper information on the structure of the governing equation.
+The procedure is as follows.
+Firstly, one selects feasible candidates for the corresponding problem, and then we refine them to select the most appropriate equation using PINNs.
+With the equation we consider here because of their dimensionality, the degrees of freedom of the problem become large, thus carrying out the first part of the algorithms is very hard.
+Therefore, in the present paper, we concentrate on the second part, i.e., just the PINN analysis.